andreddosantos/AlgorithmiWebVersion/README.md

 # AlgorithmiWebVersion
-Online Fluxogram Editor and Executor
+Online Flowchart Editor and Executor

 #Stable "Release Candidate":
 Optmized for chrome and firefox, scroll zoom wont work in firefox.